Anti-Harassment Policy (Including Sexual Harassment)

 Employees who feel that they have been harassed, sexually or otherwise, should contact the Human Resources Office or their immediate supervisor.
-Students who feel that they have been harassed, sexually or otherwise, should contact the Student Development/Dean of Students office.
+Students who feel that they have been harassed, sexually or otherwise, should contact the Student Success Center.
 The communication should be initiated as soon as possible after a student or employee believes s/he has been harassed.
 In no event are employees or students required to report harassment to a person they reasonably believe is involved in the harassing conduct of them.

 Confidentiality will be maintained throughout the entire investigatory process to the extent possible and appropriate under the circumstances in order to protect the privacy of persons involved.

 Retaliation against an individual who brings a complaint, participates in an investigation, or pursues a criminal charge is prohibited and subject to disciplinary action.